 When it comes to appliances you can get very good quality at affordable prices.
 Avoid adding built-in fancy appliances such as coffee machines or dispensers unless you are looking to live in the property yourself, as this may not be cost-effective and you could end up out of pocket.

 Think about your flooring carefully.
 A neutral carpet tends to be warm and inviting but can be difficult to maintain as opposed to good wood flooring, so think about the rooms that require flooring and what may be best suited.
 For kitchens and bathrooms, it isn’t necessary to purchase high-end material as you can get more affordable ceramic or porcelain tiles that look just as good.
-Ultimately take your time over your purchases and remember to stick to your budget!← RETURN to BLOGS
+Ultimately take your time over your purchases and remember to stick to your budget!← RETURN to BLOG/STORIES

 Enter your postcode, we'll do the rest